 An overdose is a medical emergency that requires immediate medical attention.
-Always call triple zero (000) if a drug overdose is known or suspected.
+Always call triple zero (000) if you know or think that someone has had an overdose.

 A wide range of signs and symptoms can occur when a person overdoses, and everyone responds differently.
-Signs and symptoms depend on a variety of factors including which drug is taken, the amount taken and the person’s state of health at the time.
+Signs and symptoms depend on a variety of factors including:

-General symptoms of a drug overdose may include:
+Symptoms of a drug overdose (including alcohol poisoning) may include:

 - loss of balance

 - being unresponsive, but awake

 - slow or erratic pulse